-The safety part is important too.
+Safety is important too.
 It’s OK for you to ask whether:

-- adults will be at the party
+- there will be adults at the party

-- the party will stay in one place or move somewhere else during the night.
+- the party will stay in one place or move somewhere else during the night

 Your safety concerns will probably change as your child and her friends get older.
 And you might also find that as your child gets older, she comes up with plans for dealing with safety concerns herself.